SpeciationBehaviour/neural_genes_heliconius/0_analyses_behavioral_data.md

 ## Retrieve conditional effects

-In all calls, we use `re_formula=NA` in order not to condition of the group-level effects.
+In all calls, we use `re_formula=NA` in order not to condition on the group-level effects.

 ### Model 1 (conditional effects)